allenta/zabbix-template-for-varnish-cache/README.rst

 6. Import the Varnish Cache Plus template (``template-app-varnish.xml`` file).

 7. Add an existing / new host to the ``Varnish Cache servers`` group and link it to the ``Template App Varnish Cache`` template.
 Beware you must set a value for the ``{$VARNISH_CACHE_LOCATIONS}`` macro (comma-delimited list of Varnish Cache Plus instance names).
 Usually you should leave its value blank when running a single Varnish Cache Plus instance per server.
-The following macros are available on both templates:
+The following macros are available:

    * ``{$VARNISH_CACHE_AGENT_INSTANCES}``
    * ``{$VARNISH_CACHE_ALLOCATOR_FAILS_ALLOWED}``